Emmerson-Miranda/XSLTUnit/README.md

 # Where apply XSLTUnit
 _________

-For example in SOA projects who use lots of XSLTs and needs validate the outputs against WSDLs or XSDs.
+For example in SOA projects who use lots of XSLTs and needs validate the outputs against WSDLs or XSDs without need the servers started.